balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 </details>

 <br>
-If the UEFI firmware version on your device is older than v36.3.0, please re-flash its' firmware by following any of the guides below:
+If the UEFI firmware version on your device is older than v36.3.0, please update its' firmware by following any of the guides below:

 - [Firmware update for Orin Nano SD-CARD](https://developer.nvidia.com/embedded/learn/get-started-jetson-orin-nano-devkit#firmware) &#x1F517;
 - [Flashing Jetpack 6 using SDK Manager](https://developer.ridgerun.com/wiki/index.php/JetPack_6_Migration_and_Developer_Guide/Installing_JetPack_6/Flashing_with_SDK_Manager) &#x1F517;

-If your device's UEFI firmware is v36.3.0 or newer, no firmware upgrade is necessary.
+If your device's UEFI firmware is v36.3.0 or newer, it can be provisioned directly with balenaOS.

 ## Booting balenaOS flasher images from a USB key